 It’s not pretty—inflammation and unresolved inflammation can result in ballooning the existing conditions and a cascade of new problems.

 Well, do your lymphatic system a favor: get the best skin brush and step on rebounder!
-Aim to engage in 15-20 minutes lymph detox each day.
+Aim to engage in 15-20 minutes of lymph detox each day.
 This should be an answer to the question “How to detox lymphatic system?”
 But it’s not only lymph detox!

 Rebounder exercise and dry brushing will also produce endorphins and push not only your lymph but your well-being!
 It will make you feel great and re-energized!